Jorge Soler Player Props: Marlins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Red Sox's 4.45 team ERA ranks 23rd among all MLB pitching staffs.
+- The Red Sox have the 23rd-ranked team ERA across all league pitching staffs (4.47).

 © 2023 Data Skrive.
 All rights reserved.